-We are working with the Friends of Meath Gardens and the council's 'Heritage at Risk' Officer to do a full survey of the special features of the site with a view to securing funding for restoration work.
+We are working with the Friends of Meath Gardens to install a new historical interpretation panel.
 Meath Gardens is a Green Flag Site.

 Millwall Outer Dock

 A new outdoor was installed in the summer of 2018.
 This is a Green Flag site.

 Following consultation with residents in 2017, development at the north end of Paradise Gardens has been concluded and the park has been refurbished.
 A new shrub bed has been created, new pathways have been laid and new benches, bins and signage have been installed.

 A new outdoor was installed in the summer of 2018.

 The former toilet block has recently been demolished.
 The Angel Memorial to those lost in the WWI bombing of Upper North Street School has been repaired and fullly restored.
 This is a Green Flag Site.

 A circular mosaic created by artist Rachel Lichenstein with children from Thomas Buxton and St. Anne’s schools in the mid 1990s, has been relocated from its former location in Brick Lane to Ravenscroft Park.

 A new outdoor was installed in the summer of 2018.

 Improvements have been made to path surfaces.
 New benches and bins have been installed.
 A new outdoor was installed in the summer of 2018.

 Sir John McDougall Gardens

 A new outdoor was installed in the summer of 2018.

 St. John’s Park

 Lighting has been installed for the tennis courts to enable use during the short winter days.
-The parks Team are currently consulting residents and park users on refurbishing the playground.
+A new playground is currently being installed.

 The council's Public Health team are working with the local community to develop activities and improve this former churchyard.

 Tower Hamlets College is working with LBTH and local community representatives to carry out improvements to this small park.

 New play equipment, benches, bins and planting has been installed.